 The constipated officer?

-There’s a research paper based on a topic “the constipated serviceman: prevalence among deployed U.S Troops.”
-Imagine telling someone that your thesis was calculating a pressure of poop and how long a serviceman can hold it.
+There’s a research paper based on the topic “the constipated serviceman: prevalence among deployed U.S Troops.”
+Imagine telling someone that your thesis was calculating the pressure of poop and how long a serviceman can hold it.
 This study is quite useful for the men serving on the frontline, though, no one has ever thought that this could have been their biggest concern for people being in a warzone.

-Can we take a moment of silence about the fact how awkward the interviews would have been?
+Can we take a moment of silence about the fact of how awkward the interviews would have been?
 We mean, just assume the types of questions that were on the questionnaire.

 “Do woodpeckers get headaches?”

-In the same way one would presume that dragons could struggle with sore throats because of the fire, it would be a justified assumption that woodpeckers could also suffer from headaches as they hammer their beaks into trees at up to 20 times a second, 12,000 times a day.
+In the same way, one would presume that dragons could struggle with sore throats because of the fire, it would be a justified assumption that woodpeckers could also suffer from headaches as they hammer their beaks into trees at up to 20 times a second, 12,000 times a day.
 Well, things don’t usually work on assumptions!
 An ophthalmologist at the University of California, Davis,

-investigated a “cure for a headache” by studying the bundle of physiological traits that woodpeckers have to prevent head injuries, bleeding or detached eyes.
+investigated a “cure for a headache” by studying the bundle of physiological traits that woodpeckers have to prevent head injuries, bleeding, or detached eyes.

 “How much pressure is produced when penguins poop?”

 In another episode of poop research, people have actually spent significant effort and time to calculate the distance, speed and pressure produced when penguins poop.
 Surprisingly, the amount of research pieces based on poop shows that people have a weird fascination with defecation-even if it’s of penguins.
 Absurd!

 This is one of those topics that makes you scratch your head, thinking why does that even matter?
 Maybe, the results would turn out to be groundbreaking, maybe after centuries, when poultry staff will dress up like models to seduce chickens, who knows!